-Which Shower to Select for your Bathroom?
+Which Shower to Select?
 Electric / Power or Thermostatic?

-Electric units are great for big households or those on a budget or both!
-Electric showers are fairly cheap and can be connected from either the right or the left-hand side, so this type is versatile and can be fitted in just about any bathroom.
-Also, these are compact elements that fit in small spaces; however, you must consider the plumbing and pipework to be in order.
-You will find myriad options at QS Supplies to choose from, depending upon the type of your domestic plumbing system.
-A real benefit of this type of unit is that it contains its own heating element, which means that you've got lots of comforting hot water, and you're not reliant on your boiler to provide it, which is great if you have an older make or a small water tank.
-These types are also ideal if you're watching your bills: they only heat the amount of water you actually use, so a quick shower will save you money and won't involve a massive tank of water being heated and then going to waste.
+Electric Showers are great for big households or those on a budget or both, and are fairly cheap and can be connected from either right or left-hand side, so it’s versatile and as they are compact in shape, it can be fitted in a small space; however, you must consider the plumbing and pipework to be in order.
+You will find best options at QS Supplies to choose from, depending upon the type of your domestic plumbing system.
+A real benefit is that it contains its own heating element, which means that you've got lots of comforting hot water, and you're not reliant on your boiler to provide it, which is great if you have an older make or a small water tank.
+Electric Showers are also ideal if you're watching your bills: they only heat the amount of water you actually use, so a quick shower will save you money and won't involve a massive tank of water being heated and then going to waste.
 However, one downside to this type of unit is that it doesn't contain a pump, so the volume of water coming out is largely dependent on your mains water pressure.

 Electric showers are fine for any water system.
 Ideal for a family home, these are the most reliable kinds available today.
 Taking a cue from the environment, these are cost effective as they only heat up the amount of water that’s been used and are easier to use as well, and all they require is power and a supply of cold water.

-These types, on the other hand, take hot and cold water from the mains and mix them together, giving you greater control on your water temperature, but a downside is that if your boiler breaks down then you won't be able to enjoy any hot water from this type of unit.
-This type also uses a lot more water than traditional showers, so you might want to keep an eye on your water metre if you have one.
+These types, on the other hand, take hot and cold water from the mains and mix them together, giving you greater control on your water temperature, but a downside is that if your boiler breaks down then you won't be able to enjoy any hot water.
+Thermostatic Mixer Showers also uses a lot more water than traditional showers, so you might want to keep an eye on your water metre if you have one.
 Unlike budget options, these don't come cheap.
 However, if you can afford it, and like the idea of a little luxury in the bathroom, then these showers definitely provide a really relaxing experience (and they are more indulgent too- great if you want to pamper yourself but don't necessarily like baths or want them all the time).

-Overall, if the water pressure in your home is adequate, then showers run on electricity are the more budget-friendly (and eco-friendly, too) option.
+Overall, if the water pressure in your home is adequate, then showers, which run on electricity, can be the best choice as they may be more budget-friendly (and eco-friendly, too) option.
 However, if you're remodelling the bathroom and want a little more luxury, thermostatic varieties can provide a great at-home spa-like experience.